jjcss/Security_Engineering/README.md

 # Security Engineering

-Thank you all for joining us today at our first meeting of the semester.
-We touched on what events you can expect this semester, new CSS Club Roles (Web Developer, Data Analyst, etc...), Involvement Fair, CTF Team, affiliate clubs, and the CUNY IE Initiative.
-The slide decks for all presentations are below for more information.
+Thank you all for joining us today as our featured guest speaker a renowned Security Engineer with years of experience in the field led a live demo, providing a behind-the-scenes look at the process of creating cybersecurity tools.
+Build your own project using the cutting-edge techniques and strategies used to defend against evolving cyber threats.

 Date: September 19th, 2023 <br>

-Description: Our featured guest speaker is a renowned Security Engineer with years of experience in the field.
-Follow along as they will lead a live demo, providing a behind-the-scenes look at the process of creating cybersecurity tools.
-Get ready to build your own project using the cutting-edge techniques and strategies used to defend against evolving cyber threats. <br>

-Security Engineering Slides <br>
+Event Slides: <br>

-Security Engineering Recording: <br>
+Zoom Recording: <br>

 ---

 ## Next CSS Workshop